-Or, let it go back.
+Let it go back.

-Bankruptcy or a Foreclosure defense
+Bankruptcy or a Foreclosure Defense

 We defend foreclosures if you need time to stay in the home, modify your mortgage, rent, or sell it.
-Defending a foreclosure requires fighting the foreclosure in state court by filing an answer, discovery, requesting mediation, responding to any summary judgment or trial.
+Defending a foreclosure requires fighting the foreclosure in state court by filing an answer, discovery, requesting mediation, and responding to any summary judgment or trial.

-Defending your foreclosure may require filing bankruptcy.
+Defending your foreclosure might require filing bankruptcy.
 Bankruptcy delays the foreclosure and gives you time to sell the property or find a different home.
 Bankruptcy stops and avoids any 1099 income tax debt and collection of a deficiency judgment.

 If you want to keep the home, we often file a Chapter 13, which allows you to catch up the payments over time.
-Chapter 7 can eliminate the unsecured debt making the home affordable, or a Chapter 13 affordable.
+Chapter 7 eliminates the unsecured debt making the home affordable, or a Chapter 13 affordable.
 People often file a Chapter 7 first to make the Chapter 13 affordable.

 You may need time to obtain a mortgage modification or workout agreement.
 We provide that time.